MicrosoftResearch/Azimuth/README.md

 CCAGAAGTTTGAGCCACAAACCCATGGTCA 0.659245390401
 ```

+### Note about Azimuth scores

+Although the data used for training were in the range 0.0 to 1.0, the predictions made by the final model are not explicitly normalized, so it is possible for Azimuth to make predictions outside of this range.
+We expect this to be somewhat rare, and it is reasonable to set these values to the closest part of the range \[0.0, 1.0\] (i.e. negative values to 0 and values greater than 1 to 1.0) if it is easier for your purposes.

 #### Generating new model .pickle files

 Sometimes the pre-computed .pickle files in the saved_models directory are incompatible with different versions of scikitlearn.
 You can re-train the files saved_models/V3_model_full.pickle and saved_models/V3_model_nopos.pickle by running the command python model_comparison.py (which will overwrite the saved models).
 You can check that the resulting models match the models we precomputed by running python test_saved_models.py within the directory tests.

 #### Contacting us

 You can submit bug reports using the github issue tracker.
 If you have any other question please contact: azimuth@microsoft.com.